kangsudal/mybook-diary/README.md

 I hope, I can finish this project.

-Growth with delight and healthy.
+I want to Grow with delight and healthy.